waucka/deadpool/README.md

 See example_config.yaml for reference.
 It is fairly extensively commented.
 Adjust it to suit your needs, then save it as `/etc/deadpool.yaml`.

+### Running

+If you have your configuration file saved as `/etc/deadpool.yaml`, then just run `deadpool`.
+If not, then run `deadpool --config /path/to/config/file`.
+You can also run with `--dryrun` to prevent it from making changes to EC2 instances.

 ### Health Check

 To hit the health check endpoint, do this: `curl -H "Authorization: $SECRET_KEY" http://deadpool.example.com/health`.  `$SECRET_KEY` should match the `secret_key` you set in the configuration file.

+## Building

+deadpool uses [glide](https://glide.sh/) to wrangle dependencies.
+Install it first.

+To install dependencies, just run `glide install`.

+To build, run `make` (or `make linux|osx|windows` to build for just one platform).

 ## Thanks